 25. Time Stands Still

-With the introduction of high-speed internet, many people are now accustomed to lightning-quick information.
-Study suggests that 40% of people abandon a website that takes more than 3 seconds to load.
+With the introduction of the high-speed internet, many people are now accustomed to lightning-quick information.
+A study suggests that 40% of people abandon a website that takes more than 3 seconds to load.

 So, an online store that takes ages to load is of no use to users when they want websites to load faster than uttering the word – “GO”!